pouriavj/react-ToDoList/README.md

    ```
 4. Open your browser and go to the URL shown in the terminal (usually http://localhost:5173) to see the app running.

+---
+## What You’ll Learn From This Project

+This project is a simple React To-Do List app that helps you practice and understand:

+- **React Basics**: Functional components, JSX, and props
+- **State Management**: Using the `useState` hook to manage input and list data
+- **Handling Events**: Capturing user input and handling button clicks
+- **Rendering Lists**: Mapping over arrays to render dynamic lists in the UI
+- **Basic Styling**: Applying CSS for layout, colors, and interactive elements
+- **Project Structure**: Organizing React components and assets in a clean folder structure